yellowmessenger/documentation/docs/platform_concepts/engagement/effectivelyuseengage.md

 ## 3. Identify the message to be conveyed

-Starting with **What, Who & Why ?**

-Identify the what message you need to send and wh
+Identify the what message you need to send, who are the tatget audience, and why you need to send.
 * **What?**
     You should revisit the organization's goal and objectives outlined in the previous section to confirm the outcomes messaging is designed to achieve.
 * **Who?**